ramapriyan912001/tp/docs/team/chrus-chong.md

 ### Project: Around the World in $80

 Around the World in $80 (AWE) is a desktop application that splits bills between different contacts.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java.

 Given below are my contributions to the project.[RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=chrus&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=false&zFR=false)